Franklin (TV series): Characters

-In the film Franklin and the Turtle Lake Treasure, his paternal aunt Lucy and her goddaughter Sam chose to settle in Woodland as well.
+In the film Franklin and the Turtle Lake Treasure, Franklin's paternal aunt Lucy and her goddaughter Sam chose to settle in Woodland, as well.
 Sam has parents but they let her stay in Woodland so she could visit her Godmother, Lucy.
-And in the new CGI series, his paternal Aunt Teeny (Aunt T or Aunt Turtle) is introduced.
-In later episodes, Franklin's maternal aunt and uncle and his maternal cousin will be introduced.
+In the CGI series, his paternal aunt Teeny ("Aunt T" or "Aunt Turtle") is introduced.
+In later episodes, Franklin's maternal aunt and uncle and his maternal cousin are introduced.

-Franklin's parents and Mr. and Mrs. Heron are the only couples in Woodland to be of other ages.
-Most of the married couples in Woodland have the two people of the same age.
-And most couples in Woodland have married twin siblings.

-Franklin's best friend is Bear, who is a bear that loves to eat and, in later seasons, has a sister named Beatrice.
-His other close friend is Snail, a garden snail who considers Franklin to be his best friend.
-One of Franklin's other friends that appears most often in the series is Beaver.
-Franklin's other friends that appear most often in the series are Goose, Rabbit, Fox, Badger, Raccoon and Skunk.
-He is taught by Mr. Owl, though this character was temporarily replaced by Miss Koala in the film Back to School with Franklin when Mr. Owl was called away on a family emergency.
+Franklin's best friend is Bear, who is a grizzly bear who loves to eat and, in later seasons, has a sister named Beatrice.
+Franklin's other close friend is Snail, a garden snail who considers Franklin his best friend.
+One of Franklin's other friends who appears most often in the series is Beaver.
+Franklin's other friends who appear most often in the series are Goose, Rabbit, Fox, Badger, Raccoon, and Skunk.
+Mr. Owl is Franklin's primary teacher, but was temporarily replaced by Miss Koala in the film Back to School with Franklin when Mr. Owl was called away on a family emergency.

+Other friends who appear include Mr. Mole, Mrs. Muskrat, Coach Porcupine, Moose, Otter, Wolvie, and Bat.

-Goose's family included a mother and father who are both the same age but are revealed to be divorced in Franklin and Friends.
-Goose's large family as seen in Franklin Migrates includes her paternal grandmother (whom she is called Granny) and her maternal grandfather (whom he is called Grandpa) as well as her maternal aunt and uncle who are married twin siblings and are older than Mrs. Goose, Goose's mother and her younger maternal cousin Giselle.
+Characters of Goose's family include a mother and father who are revealed to be divorced in Franklin and Friends.
+Goose's extended family, as seen in "Franklin Migrates", includes her paternal grandmother (who is called Granny) and her maternal grandfather (who is called Grandpa), her maternal aunt and uncle, and her younger maternal cousin, Giselle.

-Other characters are seen on the show with less frequency, sometimes only appearing in one or a few episodes.
+Other characters are seen on the show less often—sometimes appearing in just a few episodes.

-Woodland

-Franklin and his friends live in a small, animal-resident village in eastern North America known as Woodland.
-The village is small enough that most residents know one another and meet on a regular basis.
-There is a small shopping district, some roads (with every bit of traffic), and at least one community schoolhouse.
-It has been implied that Woodland is located in the province of Manitoba, however, this has never been officially confirmed.